kaisenlinux/manpages-dev/category/Mount/mount.md

        nomand Do not allow mandatory locks on this filesystem.

        _netdev
               The filesystem resides on a device that requires network access (used to prevent the system from attempting to mount these filesystems until the network has been enabled on the system).

        nofail Do not report errors for this device if it does not exist.

        relatime
               Update  inode  access  times relative to modify or change time.
 Access time is only updated if the previous access time was earlier than the current modify or change time.
-(Simi‐ lar to noatime, but it doesn't break mutt or other applications that need to know if a file has been read since the last time it was modified.)
+              (Similar to noatime, but it doesn't break mutt or other applications that need to know if a file has been read since the last time it was modified.)

-              Since  Linux 2.6.30, the kernel defaults to the behavior provided by this option (unless noatime was specified), and the strictatime option is required to obtain traditional se‐ mantics.
+              Since Linux 2.6.30, the kernel defaults to the behavior provided by this option (unless noatime was specified), and the strictatime option is required to obtain traditional semantics.
 In addition, since Linux 2.6.30, the file's last access time is always updated if it is more than 1 day old.

        norelatime
               Do not use the relatime feature.
 See also the strictatime mount option.

        strictatime
               Allows  to  explicitly  request  full atime updates.
 This makes it possible for the kernel to default to relatime or noatime but still allow userspace to override it.
-For more de‐ tails about the default system mount options see /proc/mounts.
+For more details about the default system mount options see /proc/mounts.

        nostrictatime
               Use the kernel's default behavior for inode access time updates.